As an Amazon Associate I earn from qualifying purchases.

 - 15 oz. can tomato sauce (no sugar added, low sodium is best)

 - 1 cup water

-- Parmesan cheese for garnish
+- parmesan cheese for garnish

-- Served topped with parmesan cheese.
+- Stir well and serve topped with parmesan cheese.